Physical, emotional and digital protection while using home as office in times of COVID-19

 At the end of each day, put everything away in a safe space including documents, computers and phones.
 Keep a clean desk policy.
 Turn off computers, don't just put them to sleep or leave them on.

 Have a system for destroying sensitive information and files.
 This could be shredding it, tearing into small pieces, burning it, etc.

 Consider using a simple surveillance system of the space at times when you are not there.
-This could be simple traps to detect if someone has entered the house or room, or opened a drawer.
-Alternatively, there are digital solutions such as mobile phone applications such as Haven app which you could use with an old Android phone to monitor you work space.
+This could be simple traps to detect if someone has entered has the house or room, or opened a drawer.
+Alternatively, there are digital solutions such as mobile phone applications such as Haven app which you could use with an old Android phone to monitor your work space.

 If you share accommodation with others (family, friends, room-mates), have a meeting to make sure everyone is aware of the security rules you want to apply ( i.e. don't open the door without first checking who it is, don't touch the laptop, etc.) It is good to have a security check-in meeting with them everyday to see how situation is changing and if they notice anything new or out of place.

 Prepare emergency numbers and have them handy such as written/printed and stuck up on the wall, saved in your phone, and kept in your wallet.
 Consider having a household communication plan in case you need support.
 This means calling one or two people, and then they themselves know who to call and what to do to give you support.

 Have an evacuation plan prepared, with different exits and an outside meeting point.
 It is recommended that you practice it.
 Sometimes simply placing a ladder near a fence can make a big security improvement in your home.
 Some people also have a pre-packed bag that they keep next to the exits, that contains copies of sensitive documents, some cash, phone charger, torch/flashlight, medication and other items you would want to have with you.